Final Fantasy XI: Awards and legacy

+Square Enix released the second MMORPG in the series in 2010, titled Final Fantasy XIV Online.
+The original version received generally unfavorable reviews and the new version was released in 2013, Final Fantasy XIV: A Realm Reborn.
+Dawntrail, the fifth expansion pack for Final Fantasy XIV released in 2024, introduced a crossover raid series with Final Fantasy XI titled Echoes of Vana'diel.

 The game has spawned several written adaptations and related merchandise.
 Starting in 2003, a series of Final Fantasy XI novels was written by Miyabi Hasegawa and released in Japanese, German, and French.
 Additionally, in 2004, Adventure Log, a webcomic by Scott Ramsoomair, was commissioned by Square Enix starting in 2007.
 Final Fantasy XI PlayOnline Visa and MasterCard credit cards were available in Japan, with features including no annual fees as long as cardholders remain PlayOnline subscribers and various other rewards.
 There have also been posters with limited edition phone cards and keychains released, also exclusively in Japan.
 Several T-shirts have been made available for order in North America, and various stuffed animals and gashapon figurines have also been made available to order of different races from the series.
 A Vana'diel clock which displayed the in-game time was also marketed, as well as CDs of the game's music.